vk-cs/docs-public/docs/en/computing/iaas/faq/faq.md

 <details>

-<summary>When I change my VM password, I get an error in my personal account</summary>
+<summary>When I change my VM password, I get an error in my management console</summary>

 The password to the virtual machine is set through the guest agent.
 If the agent is unavailable, there may be problems with setting the password.